-Hong Kong Workers Go On Strike
+Hong Kongers Strike to Support the 'Revolution of Our Time'

 Hong Kong’s embattled leader Carrie Lam warned during a press conference Monday that attempts to immobilize the city were instigating a “very dangerous situation.”
 She also accused protesters of “trying to ruin Hong Kong and completely destroy the livelihood of seven million citizens.”

-Yet many Hong Kongers readily put their livelihoods at stake Monday, skipping a day of work and even jeopardizing their jobs to signal to the government the growing discontent pervading the semiautonomous territory.
+Yet many Hong Kongers readily put their livelihoods at stake Monday, skipping a day of work and even jeopardizing their jobs to signal to the government the growing discontent pervading the territory.

 “I may not go to the frontlines, I may not be able to help with first aid, but I can take a day off work,” says Eliza, a 30-year-old paralegal who estimated that one-third of her colleagues joined the strike.

-While the mass demonstrations kicked off in June over an unpopular extradition bill, the movement has since broadened to include demands for greater democracy and even self-determination.
-The protests have brought to the fore long simmering resentments over the city’s political landscape, and Beijing’s place in it.
+Sparked by an unpopular extradition bill, the mass demonstrations that kicked off in June have since broadened to include demands for greater democracy and even self-determination.
+The protests have brought to the fore long simmering resentments over the semiautonomous city’s political landscape, and Beijing’s place in it.

 The city’s administration is under mounting pressure from Beijing to rein in the protests, which have increasingly targeted China’s sovereignty over the former British colony.
 Protesters have defaced the national emblem at the central government’s liaison office, and over the past weekend, threw a Chinese national flag into the harbor.

 As the protests grow more confrontational, they have also become more violent.
 Showdowns with baton-wielding riot police have increasingly moved into residential neighborhoods and busy shopping districts.
+On Sunday night, Causeway Bay‘s high-end department stores and upscale restaurants provided the latest backdrop for police attempting to beat back protesters hurling eggs and bricks.

-Monday’s strike began peaceably, with ralliers assembling in the afternoon at seven locations across the city.
+Monday’s rallies began peaceably, with demonstrators assembling in the afternoon at seven locations across the city.
 At Admiralty’s Tamar Park, some people unrolled picnic mats, and one mother brought a playpen.

+At Hong Kong’s Disneyland, dozens of workers also decided to join the strike, forcing some of the theme park’s rides and attractions to close for the day.

+“Disneyland is a happy place.
+But for the past few weeks, when we come into work, we talk about all the clashes, the unhappy incidents that happened over the weekend,” Ellen Cheng, chair of the Hong Kong Disneyland cast members’ union, tells TIME.

+“We’re sorry for the inconvenience caused, [but] it’s most important at this present moment that we show the government that this chaos that is happening now does have an effect on our society,” she adds.

-Yet once again the demonstrator devolved into clashes with polices.
-Rounds of tear gas were fired outside the Tin Shui Wai police station before 3 p.m., and less than two hours later, police set off tear gas at the rallies in Admiralty and Wong Tai Sin.
+The demonstrations devolved into clashes by mid-afternoon.
+Rounds of tear gas were fired outside the satellite town Tin Shui Wai’s police station before 3 p.m.
+Police said the premises was surrounded by protesters hurling stones and “posing a serious threat to the citizens on site,” and defended the use of tear gas, saying it was fired “after repeated and futile warnings.”
+Less than two hours later, police set off tear gas at the rallies in Admiralty, where protesters were reportedly throwing eggs at bricks at the government offices, and Wong Tai Sin, a working-class neighborhood that was the scene of clashes over the weekend.

 At a press conference Monday afternoon, police said they have fired approximately 1,000 canisters of tear gas, 160 rubber bullets and 150 “sponge bullets” since the protests began on June 9.
-They also said 420 people have been arrested, including some on riot charges which carry up to a 10 year prison sentence.
+They also said 420 people have been arrested, including some on riot charges, which carry up to a 10 year prison sentence.

 —Reporting by Hillary Leung and Abhishyant Kidangoor / Hong Kong